-While home in the U.S., she joined the Obama campaign team in both 2008 and 2012.
-Ouleye has experience in field organizing from Pennsylvania to Montana, Ohio to Florida, and many states in-between.
-She worked in the Chicago headquarters finance department, focusing on the campaign’s 2008 grassroots fundraising efforts.
+While home in the U.S., she joined the Obama campaign team in both 2008 and 2012 and has experience in field organizing from Pennsylvania to Montana, Ohio to Florida, and many states in-between.
+Ndoye Warnock worked in the Chicago headquarters finance department, focusing on the campaign’s 2008 grassroots fundraising efforts.
 In the 2012 campaign, she helped lead Obama to victory, serving as the campaign’s Deputy Regional Field Director for Miami Dade County.
-Ouleye moved to Washington D.C. to work on issues of immigration reform and internet security as a research intern on Capitol Hill in 2013 with the Senate Homeland Security and Governmental Affairs Committee.
-She was subsequently hired by the World Bank to consult for the African Regional Integration and Partnerships division.
+She moved to Washington D.C. to work on issues of immigration reform and internet security as a research intern on Capitol Hill in 2013 with the Senate Homeland Security and Governmental Affairs Committee.
+Ndoye Warnock was subsequently hired by the World Bank to consult for the African Regional Integration and Partnerships division.

-She resides in Atlanta, Georgia with her husband, Rev. Dr. Raphael Warnock, and their young daughter.
-As the First Lady of Ebenezer Baptist Church, "America's Freedom Church," she is very involved with the Ministry of Motherhood, which helps to support new moms.
+She currently resides in Atlanta, Georgia with her husband, Rev. Dr. Raphael Warnock, their toddler daughter, and newborn son.
+As the First Lady of Ebenezer Baptist Church, "America's Freedom Church," she is very involved with the Ministry of Motherhood, which supports moms from pregnancy through the early stages of parenthood.
 Passionate about the betterment of society at home and abroad, she continually dedicates her work and studies to these causes.